EmilianoSanchez/Android-Meter/README.md

 - **Input metrics** compute **input features** that depends on the problem domain.
 For instance, in face detection on images, some input features are the image name, size, color contrast, file format, etc.
 - **Component metrics** compute **component features** like its name, location, etc.
 - **Operation metrics** compute three kind of features:
  * **Output features**: these are characteristics of the operation result, like its size, quality, etc. Like input features, they depend on the problem domain.
-In face detection for instance, the output is a vector with the location of the detected features, therefore, an interesting output feature is the size of this vector, i.e., the number of detected faces.
+In face detection for instance, the output is a vector with the location of the detected faces, therefore, an interesting output feature is the size of this vector, i.e., the amount of detected faces.
  * **Dynamic context features**: this are characteristics of the execution environment that may vary from operation to operation, like the CPU usage, number of runnning processes, connection type, device location, etc.
  * **Performance features**: this are the performance measures of interest that vary from operation to operation, like response time, consumed battery, operation executed with error or not, etc.